A new “living catalogue raisonné” embraces the creative spirit of Sam Francis

-Starting a new project?
+Starting a catalogue raisonné project?
 Already have data and wondering what to do next?
 Simply have a question?
-Email us at firstname.lastname@example.org
+Email us at firstname.lastname@example.org.

 The best way to fully grasp what our product can do is to see it in action.
 Fill out a form to request a demonstration.
 We can come to you if you are in New York City.
 If not, we can demonstrate our software online.
 We’ll show it to you wherever you are.